Get in Touch

 • Labs : creating and using indexes; modeling time series data

-• Section 5 : Data Modeling Labs : Group design session
+• Section 5 : Data Modeling Labs : Group Design Session

-• multiple use cases from various domains are presented
+• Multiple use cases from various domains are presented

-• Section 6: Cassandra drivers
+• Section 6: Cassandra Drivers

-• Introduction to Java driver
+• Introduction to the Java driver

 • Asynchronous queries